-Allergies are hypersensitive reactions of the immune system, and allergic reactions range from mild to severe.
-They may be associated with runny nose, eczema, asthma or even anaphylactic shock and death.
-They result in an increased production of the immunoglobulin IgE.
-The overproduction of IgE results in the excessive activation of specific white cells, known as mast cells and basophils.
-These cells contain packets of histamine that can produce hives, itching and redness.
-Oral and topical steroids, antihistamines, and immunosuppressants are helpful in reducing the symptoms associated with these reactions.
+Allergies are hypersensitive reactions of the immune system.
+Allergic reactions range from mild to severe.
+For instance, they can be associated with runny nose, eczema, asthma, anaphylactic shock, and even death.
+Allergies result in an overproduction of the immunoglobulin IgE.
+Consequently, excessive activation of mast cells and basophils occur.
+These white cells contain packets of histamine that can produce hives, itching and redness.
+To reduce symptoms associated with these reactions, oral and topical steroids, antihistamines, and immunosuppressants are often used.

 What are Allergies?

 Allergies are hypersensitive responses of the immune system.
-These responses occur when someone’s immune system responds to a substance in the environment that is recognized as “foreign” to the individual’s immune system.
-This substance called an allergen, produces an allergic response in the immune system.
+These responses occur when someone’s immune system responds to a substance in the environment that is recognized as “foreign”.
+This substance is known as an allergen, which produces an allergic response in the immune system.
 The response may be as mild as a sneeze or rash or as severe as anaphylactic shock, bronchoconstriction or even death.
 Most allergic responses are mild and result in the release of chemicals from cells that help to make up the immune system.
 These cells include lymphocytes, neutrophils, mast cells, eosinophils and macrophages.
 These cells contain chemicals such as histamines, bradykinins and hydrolytic enzymes that are released into your system when an allergic response occurs.

-One of the most common allergic responses is called contact dermatitis.
+Contact dermatitis is one of the most common allergic responses.
 When an individual’s skin comes in direct contact with an allergen such as poison ivy, the oil on the leaves produces an allergic response.
-This results in the release of the cells containing chemicals that produce the raised, red, itching rash associated with poison ivy and similar plants.
+As a result, cells containing chemicals are released that produce the raised, red, itching rash associated with poison ivy and similar plants.

 How do I know if I have an Allergy?